You’re building your email list, right?

 Table of Contents example.

-Then, when everything looks good, go to “File > Download as,” and choose PDF:
+When everything looks good, go to “File > Download as” and choose PDF:

 Download as a PDF Document example.